 Beware though and DO NOT take or purchase invasive or aggressive plants.
 I know it’s very tempting, especially if you have lots of space to fill, but in the long run you’ll be sorry if you have to clean invasive plants out of your garden.
 Read Plants Not to Grow In Your Garden (Even if They Are Free).

 Also, look for other gardeners in your area that are having plant sales.
 These perennials are more likely to survive in your gardens because they’ve been grown in your area.

-When you’re shopping at garden centers, look at their clearance rack for crappy looking perennials.
+When you’re shopping at your local garden center, or big box stores, look at their clearance rack for crappy looking perennials.
 Check the tag and be sure it’s hardy in your zone.
 Lots of these plants may just be done for the season (lilies are a good example of this), or they may just need a haircut and a bigger place to grow, some water, fertilizer and a little love.
-I purchased a daylily once that looked like it had gotten run over by a mac truck.
+I purchased a daylily once from a big box store clearance section that looked like it had gotten run over by a mack truck.
 I took it home, planted it and clipped off all the dead looking foliage.
 It’s now beautiful and one of my favorite daylilies.

 If you plant lots of flowers or vegetables in containers, making your own potting mix is a super way to keep gardening budget friendly.
 I made my own potting mix this year by purchasing Pro Mix, which is mostly peat moss, and added cheap organic compost to it.
 Savvy Gardening has some DIY potting mix recipes to help get you started.

 Reuse old potting mix.
 Yep, you read that right.
 Lots of gardeners will tell you not to do this and maybe you shouldn’t if you live in warmer climates.
 Here in Zone 4 we get a hard freeze to kill off any bugs or diseases that may be lurking in the soil.